Kafva/z7/README.md

 # z7
-Gzip implementation in Zig, compatible with Zig version 0.14.0.
+Gzip implementation written in Zig, compatible with Zig version 0.14.0.
-To build and install an optimized build:
+Disclaimer: this is not a super optimized Gzip implementation, it works but don't expect it to be fast.

 ```bash
 zig build bin -Doptimize=ReleaseFast &&